amalraj28/hangman/README.md

 # hangman
 This is the a simulation of the game Hangman, created using Python.

-The user has to guess the word correctly, and they have 6 lives for that.
+A word is chosen randomly, and the user has to guess it correctly.
+They have 6 lives for that.

 Each **wrong guess** costs them a life.